jorisvandenbossche/course-python-geospatial/notebooks/14-combine-data.md

 +++

-__Note__ _These dependencies are not included in the environment, to run this section, install the required packages first in your conda environment: `conda install stackstac sat-search`._
+__Note__ _These dependencies are not included in the environment, to run this section, install the required packages first in your conda environment: `conda install stackstac pystac-client=0.1.1`._

 +++

 Multiple initiatives do exist which publish data online which enables (lazy) loading of the data directly in xarray, such as [OpenDAP](https://www.opendap.org/) and [THREDDS](https://www.unidata.ucar.edu/software/tds/current/) which are well-known and used in the oceanographic and climate studies communities (see exercise).
 See for example the [ROMS Ocean Model Example](http://xarray.pydata.org/en/stable/examples/ROMS_ocean_model.html) tutorial of xarray.

 Another initiative that interacts well with xarray is the [SpatioTemporal Asset Catalogs](https://stacspec.org/) specification, which is increasingly used to publish remote sensing products.

 ```{code-cell} ipython3
 import stackstac